schneidersteve/buckpal-csharp/README.md

   Scenario: Transaction succeeds
     Given a source account
     And a target account
+    And money
+    And source account withdrawal will succeed
+    And target account deposit will succeed

     When money is send

     Then send money succeeds

     And source account is locked
-    And source account withdrawal will succeed
     And source account is released

     And target account is locked
-    And target account deposit will succeed
     And target account is released

     And accounts have been updated